Albums of the Year

 A few words on Diamond Jubilee by Cindy Lee

 Personhood.
+Dreams.
 Sun Records.
-Bus stations.
-Train yards.
+Empty towns.
+Bus stations and train yards.
 Trying to find my way back to you.
-Nostalgia.
-Quiet nights.
-An upstairs room with a light on.
 Brian Wilson.
 The Velvet Underground & Nico.
 Nico solo.
 Public Strain.
-Dirty Beaches.
-Death to phones, death to memes, death to the vacant wave.
+Death to devices.
+Death to memes.
+Death to the vacant wave.
 Only you.
-The Castiles.
 Nancy Sinatra.
 T Rex.
+The Castiles.
+Lost songs by The Shangri-Las beamed from a distant planet.
 The past is gone.
-The past is here.
-Strange cities.
-Empty towns.
-Empty rooms.
+The past is now.
 True expression.
 Fuck what they think.
+The underground.
 The road, the rail, the sun, the (silver) moon.
 The guitar.
 The early 1960s.
-Lost songs by The Shangri-Las beamed from a distant planet.
-The underground.
-Lost and losing.
-Love and longing.
+Longing.
+The magical properties of recorded noise.

-These are just some of the thoughts that have entered my mind while listening to Diamond Jubilee, the mesmerizing, boundaryless 32-track collection of music released by Cindy Lee earlier this year, first in digital-only format and more recently as a 3xLP vinyl edition by Superior Viaduct.
+These are just some of the thoughts that have entered my mind while listening to Diamond Jubilee, the hypnotizing, boundaryless 32-track collection of music released by Cindy Lee (Patrick Flegel) earlier this year, first in digital-only format and more recently as a 3xLP vinyl edition by Superior Viaduct.

-Flegel wrote and recorded Diamond Jubilee over several years in Toronto, Durham, Calgary, and Montreal.
-It’s a wonderfully sprawling work—endearingly errant but never uneven—blending nostalgia and here-and-now existence, deeply rooted in the psychedelic echoes of 60s pop but unquestionably new.
-Across its 32 tracks, Flegel cross-pollinates haunting melodies, intricate arrangements, and distinctive pop sensibilities.
+Across the album's 32 tracks, Flegel cross-pollinates haunting melodies, intricate arrangements, and distinctive pop sensibilities.
 The eerie splendor of Glitz.
 The odd exuberance of Olive Drab.
 The dissonant, screeching guitar trance of I Have My Doubts.
 The shimmering instrumental elegance of Realistik Heaven.
 The Khruangbin-esque funk of Dracula.
 There are so many turns.
 So many hooks.
 The ideas are as limitless as Flegel’s capacity to express them.

-Diamond Jubilee is such a deep well, and it captures the strange miscellany of human existence with such sweet idiosyncrasy that when it ends, the only thing to do is play it again.
+Diamond Jubilee is a wonderfully sprawling work—errant but never uneven—blending nostalgia and here-and-now existence, deeply rooted in the psychedelic echoes of 60s pop but unquestionably new.
+It's such a deep well, and it captures the strange miscellany of human existence with such sweet idiosyncrasy that when it ends, the only thing to do is play it again.

 November 2024